DeiC-HPC/BitBulldozersLab/pytorch-cotainr/README.md

 # Custom PyTorch with additional libraries
 The PyTorch container on LUMI are custom built with a variety of custom wheels and source code from speciala ROCm repositories.
 An example can be seen on [GitHub](https://github.com/sfantao/lumi-containers/blob/lumi-sep2024/pytorch/build-rocm-6.0.3-python-3.12-pytorch-v2.3.1.docker).
 This repo attempts to build a similar container using a conda_env.yml file and cotainr, the test-container is built using the command in `build.txt`.

+## Library removal concerns
+After installation of all the packages, the _Conda_ libstc++.so library  is explicitly [removed](https://github.com/sfantao/lumi-containers/blob/lumi-sep2024/common/Dockerfile.no-torch-libstdc%2B%2B) from the container to ensure the container C++ library is used.
+This might or might not be an issue for portability of the container depending on how the base container is built.
+It nevertheless is an issue for the cotainer method as it doesn't support modifying the container post-install.
+This is done in all versions of the docker script.
+Note: There are similar concerns for ROCm>=6.1.3 versions (without LLVM), where the ROCm libraries from the PyTorch installation are removed.

 ## Writing pip commands in conda-env
 Writing pip commands to a Conda environment can be quite advanced, see [here](https://github.com/conda/conda/blob/main/tests/env/support/advanced-pip/environment.yml) for various examples of allowed notation.
 However, the formatting for installing packages on GitHub has undergone several iterations through the last few years, and as such, the notation in `conda-env.yml` is quite strongly dependent on the specific version of `pip`.
 See for example [here](https://github.com/pypa/pip/pull/11617).
 The current (pip version 25.0) supported per-requirement options are listed [here](https://pip.pypa.io/en/latest/reference/requirements-file-format/#per-requirement-options), although one may also get warnings that the `--global-option` was depricated in 24.2.